 A solid content marketing strategy needs to make use of multiple formats of media.
 Using just text-based articles will likely reduce engagement with readers and lower interaction.

 Various formats of content should be used in delivering content marketing campaigns.
 Different formats of content include: video, webinars, podcasts, infographics, whitepapers, interviews, case studies, eBooks, press releases and emails.

 Visual impact shouldn’t be limited to just the images that are included alongside with your content – your text and platform design needs to have visual impact.

 You might notice that many popular blogs use short paragraphs containing only a few sentences.
 This is by design not be accident.
 Laying out words in this manner makes the content easier to digest and easier on the eye.

-Don’t make the common content marketing mistake of cramming pages or being too text-heavy.
+Don’t make another of the common content marketing mistakes of cramming pages or being too text-heavy.
 Aesthetically pleasing design with appropriate formatting (white space, bullet points etc) will retain attention longer and convert more actions.

 No matter what form of content you publish or how far the content reaches, you need to engage with your audiences who read it.

 People expect a two way experience when it comes to interacting with online content.
 Make sure you always respond to comments on your blog, on social media or on the wider web.
 Social media listening can play an important role in knowing where, when and how to engage with readers.